Jay-Vala/leave_manager_mcp/README.md

 ---

 **Note**: This is an MCP (Model Context Protocol) server designed to work with AI assistants and automation tools.
-For direct API usage, refer to the examples above.